Google Sheets & Asana

 - To see a larger version of the chart, you can drag it into the main area of the Sheet.
 Right click the chart to customize it.

 Create your own custom reports in Google Sheets

-Managing multiple projects at once is never easy, but Dashboard reporting in Google Sheets gives you the flexibility to visualize information and create the reports you need with ease.
-Use project data from your Dashboard to build reports and visualizations to see what’s on track, and what needs your attention.
+Managing multiple projects at once is never easy, but reporting with Google Sheets gives you the flexibility to visualize information and create the reports you need with ease.
+Use project data from your Portfolio to build reports and visualizations to see what’s on track, and what needs your attention.